haxiomic/gluon/README.md

 	and the compiler can autocomplete valid constants.

 	Which means fewer trips to the OpenGL specification :)
+- A TypedArray implementaton designed for partiy with JavaScript's TypedArrays

+### State

+- This project is ready to use and is used in production projects, however a small number of GL reflection methods are not yet implemented

 ### Design Goals
 - Dependency free and minimalistic